How To Prioritize Your Tasks And Time

 This is when the Academic Planner from Order Out of Chaos comes in REAL handy.
 It includes an “after hours” calendar for all the time you have outside of class.
 That’s the time you will actually schedule all the stuff from your Prioritizing Worksheet.

 Or you can grab this FREE download from me!
-I included a planning worksheet, Eisenhower model, and a weekly calendar for you!
+I included a planning worksheet, an Eisenhower model, and a weekly calendar for you!

 Try out this method for a few weeks and see if it works for you.
 You might need to make some tweaks along the way – that’s completely OK!